Shaund12/retrochain-explorer/BATTLEPOINTS_CONTRACT_SPEC.md

 ### Why
 CosmWasm contracts cannot query arbitrary historical sessions or tx logs.
 You need a trusted producer:

-- the chain’s Arcade module (future), OR
+- the chainÂ’s Arcade module (future), OR
 - an indexer/backend service you run, OR
 - a governance-controlled feeder.